steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 The core backend microservice encapsulates, as mentioned before, the API for the core booking userflow, so this is the microservice emitting the booking domain event.
 As described in the previous section (see: [domain model](#the-domain-model)), the booking domain event is raised when a customer books a service such as an oil change.
 The booking domain event is sent to a Kafka topic called _BookingEvent_.
-Different Kafka consumers are listening to the topic such as the account backend microservice or the CRM Kafka Consumer.
+Different Kafka consumers are listening to the topic such as the account backend microservice or the CRM Kafka consumer.

 The account backend microservice stores the booking domain events per user in the micoservice's database to show a user her booking history in the account.
-The CRM Kafka Consumer listens to the Kafka topic to store every booking in the CRM system.
+The CRM Kafka consumer listens to the Kafka topic to store every booking in the CRM system.
 Here, you can already see that we can plug in a lot of other loosely coupled event-driven microservices to build other functionality in our application.
 The difficulties come with the management of the domain event messages which is described in more detail in the next section (see: the [technical perspective on domain events](#technical-perspective-on-domain-events)).

 ## Technical Perspective on Domain Events

-As mentioned, we decided to go with [Kafka](https://kafka.apache.org/) as an event broker.
+As mentioned, we decided to go with [Kafka](https://kafka.apache.org/) as an event broker (see: [architecture](#the-architecture)).
-Following the recommendation of Adam Bellmare in {% cite Bellemare2020 %}, we defined the domain event messages explicitely via [Protocol Buffers](https://developers.google.com/protocol-buffers) in a binary format.
+Following the recommendation of Adam Bellmare in {% cite Bellemare2020 %}, we defined our domain event messages explicitely via [Protocol Buffers](https://developers.google.com/protocol-buffers) in a binary format.
-At the moment, we do not have a schema registry but are using a central repository storing all event message definitions.
+At the moment, we do not have a schema registry but are using a central repository storing all domain event message definitions.
 This, in general, works for now.
-However, we are currently looking at different schema registries such as Confluent's [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) which is also available at Github (see: [Confluent Schema Registry for Kafka at Github](https://github.com/confluentinc/schema-registry)), because updating all the consumers with new domain event message version is already very cumbersome.
+However, we are currently looking at schema registries such as Confluent's [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) which is also available at Github (see: [Confluent Schema Registry for Kafka at Github](https://github.com/confluentinc/schema-registry)), because updating all the consumers with new domain event message version is already very cumbersome - even though we do not have so many consumers yet.

 In a Goto Conference talk in 2017, Martin Fowler differentiates between four patterns of event-driven architecture {% cite Fowler2017 %}:

- 1. Event Notifications - the system emitting the event message provides APIs to get the further data about the event.
-So, the event-receiving system invokes APIs of the event-emitting system to handle state changes {% cite Fowler2017 %}.
+ 1. _Event notifications_ - the system emitting the event message provides API to get the further data about the event.
+So, the event-receiving system invokes API of the event-emitting system to handle state changes {% cite Fowler2017 %}.
- 1. Event-carried State Transfer - the event message contains all information about the state change, so the event-receiving system has all the necessary information to react to the state change.
-In contrast to the Event Notification pattern, the emitting and the receiving systems can live independently from each other, because the receiving system does not have to call an API to get the event details {% cite Fowler2017 %}.
+ 1. _Event-carried state transfer_ - the event message contains all information about the state change, so the event-receiving system has all the necessary information to react to the state change.
+In contrast to the event notification pattern, the emitting and the receiving systems can live independently from each other, because the receiving system does not have to call an API to get the event details {% cite Fowler2017 %}.
- 1. Event Sourcing - instead of storing the state of a business entity in a database, event messages are saved in consecutive order in an event store, and the state of the business entity is then reconstructed by replaying the event messages stored in the event store {% cite Richardson2021 %}.
+ 1. _Event sourcing_ - instead of storing the state of a business entity in a database, event messages are saved in consecutive order in an event store, and the state of the business entity is, then, reconstructed by replaying the event messages from the event store {% cite Richardson2021 %}.
- 1. Command Query Responsibility Segregation (CQRS) - at the heart of CQRS, is the notion that you can use a different model to update information than the model you use to read information.
+ 1. _Command query responsibility segregation (CQRS)_ - at the heart of CQRS, is the notion that you can use a different model to update information than the model you use to read information.
 For more information about CQRS, we refer, for example, to {% cite Fowler2011 %} or {% cite Richardson2021a %}.

-In general, our system uses the Event-carried State Transfer pattern.
+In general, our system uses the event-carried state transfer pattern.
-The application still uses databases for storing its state and emits the domain events to Kafka on top of storing the state to the database.
+Thus, the application still uses databases for storing its state, but emits the domain events to Kafka on top of storing the state to the database.
-This way, we were able to have a fast pace in the project due to not changing the way people think about building software while also benefitting from sending out domain events.
+This way, we were able to have a fast pace in the project due to not changing the way people think about building software while also benefitting from sending out domain events (see also: [the beginning](#the-beginning)).
-With all the different people with very different background in the project, the introduction of domain events was hard enough even without the difficult general concepts of Event Sourcing and CQRS (see also: {% cite Fowler2017 %} for criticism about Event Sourcing and CQRS as well as {% cite Fowler2011 %} about CQRS).
+With all people with very different background in the entire project, the introduction of domain events was hard enough even without the need to introduce difficult concepts such as event sourcing or CQRS (see also: {% cite Fowler2017 %} for criticism about Event Sourcing and CQRS as well as {% cite Fowler2011 %} about CQRS).
-In some use cases, we nowadays also use the Event Sourcing pattern.
+In some use cases, we also use the event sourcing pattern nowadays.

-When looking back to the project, it is essential that your project team understands what you want to achieve with building an event-driven microservices.
+When looking back to the project, it is essential that your team understands what you want to achieve with building event-driven microservices.
-They should know what systems you want to integrate.
+For example, they need to know what systems you want to integrate to build proper event messages.
-This is especially required to specify the information that has to be in the event messages.
-Furthermore, the team should know the four patterns of event-driven architecture.
+Furthermore, I recommend that the team should know the four patterns of event-driven architecture.
-This improves the understanding of the entire architecture and leads to better solutions such as using the Event Sourcing pattern for specific use cases.
+This improves the overall understanding of the entire event-driven architecture and leads to better solutions.
+For example, the knowledge of the event sourcing pattern improves the solution when building a history of something such as the booking history in our project.

-Also, you should directly think about a Schema Registry for managing your domain event messages.
+Also, you should directly think about a schema registry for managing your domain event messages.
-As soon as the number of microservices increases, you will be happy when you do not have to update all Protocol Buffer definitions or coordinate the rollout.
+As soon as the number of microservices increases, you will be happy when you do not have to update all domain event message definitions or coordinate the rollout.

 Last but not least, make sure that your domain event messages are replayable as Adam Bellmare recommends in {% cite Bellemare2020 %}.
-For example, our first versions of our Kafka consumers were creating IDs when inserting new entries to some systems, so storing the events were not idempotent and, thus, not replayable.
+For example, our first versions of our Kafka consumers were creating an ID when inserting new entries to some systems.
+Thus, storing the events were not not replayable, because the ID was changing.
-Please either create the unique IDs in the source system or derive the ID from the event in a deterministic way.
+Please either create the unique ID in the source system or derive the ID from the event in a deterministic way.
-Also, consider to use upserts in the destination system.
+Also, consider to use upserts in the destination systems.

 ## Conclusions

+In sum the combination of DDD and event-driven microservices worked well in our project.

 ## References